© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Offa's Dyke: Caeau-Gwynion Section is a scheduled monument protected by Cadw under reference DE133.
 View the official record →

-Offa's Dyke: Caeau-Gwynion Section is a linear earthwork forming part of the extensive frontier work constructed during the late eighth century under King Offa of Mercia.
+Offa's Dyke: Caeau-Gwynion Section is a linear earthwork forming part of the extensive defensive frontier constructed during the reign of King Offa of Mercia in the late eighth century.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE133.

 Offa's Dyke: Caeau-Gwynion Section dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Offa's Dyke: Caeau-Gwynion Section is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE133.